-A manufactured fiber produced from cellulose triacetate.
+A manufactured fibre produced from cellulose triacetate.
 Cellulose triacetate was first developed by Schutzenberger in 1865.
 However, this early acetate was a tough hard plastic that contained high amounts of acids and was only soluble in expensive chlorinated solvents.
 Thus, cellulose triacetate was not commercially viable until the mid-1950s when economical solvents became available.
-Triacetate is a durable fiber that is resistant to wrinkles, stains, chemicals, sunlight, insects, and moisture.
+Triacetate is a durable fibre that is resistant to wrinkles, stains, chemicals, sunlight, insects, and moisture.
 It should not be dry-cleaned but is not degraded by normal laundering.
-It dries quickly in air or cool driers and maintains its shape without ironing.
+It dries quickly in the air or cool driers and maintains its shape without ironing.
 Triacetate is a crisp, firm fabric that is often used in taffetas and suitings.
 It is used in drip-dry clothing, tablecloths, skirts, and slacks.
 It is often used in wool blends to increase washability and crease retention.
 A surface saponification finishing process, called S-Finishing, is often applied to triacetate fabrics to minimize static.